levibostian/ExpressjsBlanky/README.md

 - Next it is time to start up your application.

 First off, this project is setup to using a CI server to test, build, and deploy your application for you.
 After you configure it, your CI server will take care of all of this work for you.
-However, I will still include the directions below for how to deploy manually.
-You need to follow these directions below the **first time** to get your application setup to work with a CI server.
-Then, your CI server can work on it's own for you.
+However, I will still include the directions below for how to deploy manually so you can setup your server for CI deployments.

 First, create a docker network: `docker network create nginx-proxy-network`.